Top 10 Things to Do After a Bicycle Crash

-While you are discussing the details of the crash with the police, you should never admit fault.
-This point is especially important because you might initially think that you contributed to the cause of the crash throwing off the investigation, but then later learn that the driver of the vehicle was actually at fault.
-This issue often comes into play for bicyclists who do not fully know their rights on the road and may think their actions were improper when in reality their actions were completely lawful.
+While discussing the crash’s details with the police, you should never admit fault.
+This point is especially important because you might initially think that you contributed to the cause of the crash, throwing off the investigation, but then later learn that the driver of the vehicle was actually at fault.
+This issue often comes into play for bicyclists who do not fully know their rights on the road and may think their actions were improper when in reality, their actions were completely lawful.

 3. Exchange Information

 If you are in a crash with a motor vehicle, no matter how minor it may initially appear, it is important to exchange information.
-You should get the driver’s name, phone number, address, auto insurance company, policy number, driver’s license number, license plate number, the make and model of the vehicle, and the vehicle owner’s information if it is not owned by the driver.
+You should get the driver’s name, phone number, address, auto insurance company, policy number, driver’s license number, license plate number, the make and model of the vehicle, and the vehicle owner’s information if the driver does not own it.
 You may ride away from the incident feeling euphoric that you are alive after what could have been a very dangerous incident.
 Many bicyclists are full of adrenaline and do not begin to feel pain until a few miles down the road or even hours later.
-During the period of adrenaline fueled shock, fractures, traumatic brain injuries, and many other serious injuries can go unnoticed.
+During the period of adrenaline-fueled shock, fractures, traumatic brain injuries, and many other serious injuries can go unnoticed.

-If you ride away without exchanging information only to later discover that you are injured, then you will have no recourse to pursue compensation for your injuries.
+If you ride away without exchanging information only to discover that you are injured later, you will have no recourse to pursue compensation for your injuries.